 April 22, 2023, 8 p.m. – Paul Rishell & Annie Raines

-For 29 years Paul Rishell & Annie Raines have been hailed as one of the world’s best blues duos.
-They have recorded 6 albums together including the W.C.
-Handy Award-winning Moving to the Country (2000), and received numerous award nominations from the Blues Foundation.
+For 30 years W.C.
+Handy Award Winners Paul Rishell & Annie Raines have been hailed as one of the world’s best blues duos.
+They have recorded 6 albums together, and received numerous award nominations from the Blues Foundation.
 They have performed and recorded with John Sebastian, Susan Tedeschi, Pinetop Perkins and Rory Block.
-They have opened for Ray Charles, Dr. John, and Little Feat, and performed on international radio and TV shows including Late Night with Conan O’Brien and A Prairie Home Companion.
-They continue to perform American roots music and their own compositions at festivals, concert halls, and clubs all over the world.
-As a working team, Paul and Annie have racked up hundreds of thousands of miles on the road in the U.S. and Europe, collaborated on original songs, and released the Blues Foundation Award nominated TALKING GUITAR , I WANT YOU TO KNOW (Tone-Cool/Artemis 1996), MOVING TO THE COUNTRY (2000), the W.C.
-Handy Award winner for Acoustic Blues Album of the Year, and GOIN’ HOME (2004), which was nominated for two Handy Awards.
+They have opened for Ray Chares, Dr. John, and Little Feat, and performed on international radio and TV shows including Late Night with Conan O’Brien and A Prairie Home Companion, and PBS’s Arthur.
+As a working team, Paul and Annie have racked up hundreds of thousands of miles on the road in the U.S. and Europe, performing American roots music and their own compositions at festivals, concert halls, and clubs all over the world.

 Annie Raines was born in 1969 in Boston and grew up in the suburb of Newton, Massachusetts.
 She picked up the blues harp at 17 and made her stage debut at the 1369 Jazz Club in Cambridge a few months before her high school graduation.
 Enthralled by the recordings of Muddy Waters, Little Walter Jacobs, Big Walter Horton and Sonny Boy Williamson, she became a fixture at Boston area blues jams.
 She briefly attended Antioch College and 1988 interned with Washington, DC homeless rights activist Mitch Snyder, who persuaded her to drop out of school to pursue her musical career.
-One of the few female blues harmonica players in the country, Annie played the New England club circuit with local bands, and traveled to Chicago where she met and played with many of her musical idols including Pinetop Perkins, Louis Myers, and James Cotton.
+She started playing the New England club circuit, and traveled to Chicago where she met and played with many of her musical idols including Pinetop Perkins, Louis Myers, and James Cotton.
 She also enjoyed yearlong stints with the Tarbox Ramblers and the Susan Tedeschi Band, going on to perform on Susan’s first three albums.
 She lives in Boston with her number one musical hero, Paul Rishell.